graphprotocol/graph-node/CONTRIBUTING.md

 Welcome to the Graph Protocol!
 Thanks a ton for your interest in contributing.

 If you run into any problems feel free to create an issue.
 PRs are much appreciated for simple things.
+Here's [a list of good first issues](https://github.com/graphprotocol/graph-node/labels/good%20first%20issue).
 If it's something more complex we'd appreciate having a quick chat in GitHub Issues or Discord.

 Join the conversation on our [Discord](https://discord.gg/9a5VCua).